The Sorry Plight of the Human Male

 Our purpose, of course, is to instruct, not to amuse.
 Momentary laughter is of small value weighed against a happier and more abundant life.

 The scraps of talk must be taken with this in mind.
 They are intended, like the accompanying illustrations, only to illustrate difficult points.
-It may seem to you that they are all taken from a single real life story -- and so most of them are -- but not every incident occurred to our central character.
-Several have been con-contributed by our researchers working from Maine to California.
+It may seem to you that they are all taken from a single real-life story — and so most of them are — but not every incident occurred to our central character.
+Several have been contributed by our researchers working from Maine to California.

 The author would like to make it particularly clear that this material is not autobiographical.
 A natural modesty prevents him from delving into the labyrinths of his own checkered career.